 GLaWAC is working alongside DELWP on a number of projects, including how to plan for and share water in the future (Sustainable Water Strategy), and both cultural values and uses and water for economic development, under the State Government Aboriginal Water Policy.

-GLaWAC will be yarning a fair bit more over the coming months about water and we need to hear from our members about how you want to see water managed on your Country.
+GLaWAC has been yarning a fair bit over the last couple of years about water and we want to hear your ideas.

 How to have a say